Horospherical random graphs and lockdown strategies: Background on graphs

-This means that the walk at time $n+1$ doesn't depend on what happened on the $n-1$ first steps, only on its position in the graph at time $n$. \end{defi} If the graph is not bipartite, then the walker is, after a time $n$ large enough, as likely to be located at any of the vertices of the graph, independently of the starting point or of the steps taken to get there.
-We say that {\it the walk converges to the uniform distribution}, and $n$, which is the speed at which this convergence occurs, is related to the first eigenvalue $\lambda_1$ as follows (see \cite{BuCh} or \cite{LePeWi})
+This means that the walk at time $n+1$ doesn't depend on what happened on the $n-1$ first steps, only on its position in the graph at time $n$. \end{defi} If the graph is not bipartite, then the walker is, after a time $n$ large enough, almost as likely to be located at any of the vertices of the graph, independently of the starting point or of the steps taken to get there.
+For a particle as likely to be anywhere on the graph, the probability governing its position is the uniform probability, but for a particle starting somewhere on the graph, this probability is never exactly uniform, but almost.
+This means that {\it the walk converges to the uniform distribution}, and the speed at which this convergence occurs, namely the number $n$ needed for the walker's distribution to be close to uniform is related to the first eigenvalue $\lambda_1$ as follows (see \cite{BuCh} or \cite{LePeWi})

-Intuitively, this means that the walk could be anywhere in the graph, hence has been everywhere in the graph. \begin{defi}The {\it clustering coefficient} at a vertex $v_i\in V$ is given by
+where $N=\nu(V)$ is the total volume of the graph and $v_-$ is the lowest degree of a vertex.
+Intuitively, this means that the walk could be anywhere in the graph, hence has been everywhere in the graph.
+The value $\lambda_1$ is often called {\it spectral gap}, and the larger it is, the faster the sequence $|\lambda_1-1|^n$ tends to 0 (since $\lambda_1\in[0,1])$. \begin{defi}The {\it clustering coefficient} at a vertex $v_i\in V$ is given by

-and the average clustering coefficient is the mean value over all vertices, of local clustering coefficients.
-The clustering coefficient at a vertex $v_i$ counts the proportion of closed paths of length 3 at $v_i$ among all neighbors of $v_i$. \end{defi} \begin{rem}Clustering coefficients are used to give a measure of {\it Small World}, those are graphs with a large amount of nodes, that are sparse , with a large average clustering coefficient and small average distances between pairs of points in the graph, see \cite{Dur} or \cite{Wat}.\end{rem}
+and the {\it average clustering coefficient} is the mean value over all vertices, of local clustering coefficients. \end{defi} \begin{rem} The clustering coefficient at a vertex counts the proportion of closed paths of length 3, among all neighbors of that vertex.
+Clustering coefficients are used to give a measure of {\it Small World}, which are sparse graphs with a large number of nodes, a large average clustering coefficient and small average distances between pairs of points in the graph, see \cite{Dur} or \cite{Wat}.\end{rem}